 Reconsider travel to Panama due to COVID-19.
-Some areas have increased risk due to crime.
+Exercise increased caution due to crime.
+Some areas have increased risk.
 Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.